dustinpfister/blog_posts/_posts/threejs-shape.md

 layout: post
 categories: three.js
 id: 879
-updated: 2022-10-11 14:45:27
+updated: 2023-04-04 08:32:50
-version: 1.43
+version: 1.44
 ---

 Today I thought I would look into making a few quick examples of the [Shape](https://threejs.org/docs/#api/en/extras/core/Shape) constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene).
-This Shape Constructor is a way to go about creating a 2d shape which can then in turn be used with THREE.ShapeGeometry, or THREE.ExtrudeGeometry to create a [buffer geometry](/2021/04/22/threejs-buffer-geometry/) that can then be used in a [mesh object](/2018/05/04/threejs-mesh/).
-So then the shape geometry constructor might come in handy as a way to quickly and easily go about making some custom geometries that are just 2d geometries that can then be brought into a threejs project as a custom cut surface, or a solid object that is extended.
+This Shape Constructor is a way to go about creating a 2d shape which can then in turn be used with THREE.ShapeGeometry, or THREE.ExtrudeGeometry to create a [buffer geometry](/2021/04/22/threejs-buffer-geometry/).
+This geometry can then be used in a [mesh object](/2018/05/04/threejs-mesh/), or with anything else that needs a geometry such as with THREE.Points or THREE.LineSegmenets.
+The shape geometry constructor might come in handy as a way to quickly and easily go about making some custom geometries that are just 2d geometries that can then be brought into a threejs project as a custom cut surface, or a solid object that is extended with a little depth.

 <!-- more -->